hpv-information-centre/reportcompiler/doc/report_specification.rst

 params.json
 -----------

-This JSON file extends config.json with other settings related to the report parameters:
+This JSON file extends config.json with other settings related to the document parameters:

 .. _`parameter_augmentation`: